Skip to content

 If you’re serious about STEM talent acquisition for the manufacturing industry, include a dedicated careers page on your website.
 Upload video content that allows candidates to see behind the scenes and gives them something to feel excited about.
 When advertising STEM roles in manufacturing, your campaign should be posted on networking sites like Linkedin as well as traditional employment platforms.

 To take things a step further, your company values should align with the professionals you wish to attract.
-Up to 84% of candidatesconsider the reputation of an organisation, its image and its values.
+Up to 84% of candidates consider the reputation of an organisation, its image and its values.
 This includes commitment to social responsibility and shared values.
 By showcasing your manufacturing business as ethical and responsible, you increase your chances of filling top STEM roles in manufacturing sooner.

 2. Partner with educational institutions